danwing/referee/draft-wing-settle-referee.md

 On a connection to a server on the local domain (see {{local}}) the client includes the server's local domain name in the TLS Server Name Indication (SNI) extension of its ClientHello.
-On receiving the server's certificate in the TLS exchange, one of two situations will
+A client MAY cache authorized servers on that same local domain, after the client has completed a TLS handshake to the Referee to verify the client is connected to that Referee's network.
+Upon disconnection from that network, the client invalidates its cache until connected to a new network and validating that network's Referee.

-occur: the client has not previously cached the association of that hostname to that public key or it has cached that information.
+On receiving the server's certificate in the TLS exchange, the client will have previously cached that server+Referee combination, or not, as discussed below:

 * If not previously cached, the client queries that network's Referee with the DNS name of the server (e.g., printer.internal).
 The Referee